 Reciprocal IVF enables both partners to be physically involved in the conception of their baby.

-Lesbian and/or F to M gender queer couples who do not have infertility may choose to retrieve the eggs from one partner, inseminate the eggs with donor sperm and have the resultant embryo(s) transferred into the other partner who then becomes pregnant.
-This enables both partners in the relationship to be physically involved in the conception of their child and is a very appealing concept to many lesbian couples.
-Dr. Samuel Pang, Medical Director at IVF New England first introduced the term Reciprocal IVF to identify this procedure.
+Lesbian couples who do not have infertility may choose to have in vitro fertilization (IVF) using the eggs from one partner, inseminated with donor sperm, and have the resultant embryo(s) transferred into the other partner who then carries the pregnancy and gives birth.
+This enables both partners to be physically involved in the conception of their child.
+It is a very appealing concept for many lesbian couples.
+(Dr. Samuel Pang, Medical Director at IVF New England was the first Reproductive Endocrinologist to use the term Reciprocal IVF to identify this procedure.)

 Partner Providing Eggs